Entity-Specific Cyber Risk Assessment using InsurTech Empowered Risk Factors: Feature importance

 Therefore, in our cyber incident dataset, dependencies between different types of cyber incidents appear to be weak or nonexistent.
 Nevertheless, model architecture remains a critical consideration, as effectively leveraging enriched data requires selecting structures that balance model complexity with stability, especially in high-dimensional feature spaces.

-\section{Feature Importance}
+\section{Feature importance}

-With over 500 features in the InsurTech enriched dataset, interpreting the factors driving model performance becomes challenging.
-To enhance the interpretability of the results, we identify the top 20 most influential features contributing to the predictive performance of the multi-label classification and multi-output regression models described in Sections~\ref{subsec:cls} and Section~\ref {subsec:reg}.
-To achieve this, we apply several widely used feature importance techniques, aiming to uncover key features and provide insights into potential cyber risk factors captured by the InsurTech data.
+With over 500 features in the insurtech-enriched dataset, interpreting the factors driving model performance becomes challenging.
+To enhance the interpretability of the results, we identify the top 20 most influential features that contribute to the model performance of the multilabel classification and multi-output regression models described in Section~\ref{subsec:cls} and Section~\ref {subsec:reg}.
+To achieve this, we apply several widely used feature importance techniques, aiming to uncover key features and provide insights into potential cyber risk factors captured by the insurtech data.

-\subsection{Feature Importance Techniques}
+\subsection{Feature importance techniques}

 It is important to emphasize that feature importance techniques provide insight into how features influence a model's predictions, but they do not imply causal relationships.
 The observed associations reflect the model's internal mechanics rather than underlying cause-and-effect dynamics.
 Establishing causality would require a separate, rigorous analysis using formal causal inference methods, supported by domain expertise and possibly experimental or quasi-experimental designs.